- Adriana Festeu

 Sara Deborah Struntz, violin

 Her roots as a performer lie in services and concerts at care homes, hospitals and prisons.
-As a soloist she has performed at the Wiener Konzerthaus, St James Piccadilly and various European festivals and broadcast for German radio Bayerischer Rundfunk.
-A prize winner at several German and British competitions she won a Philip & Dorothy Green Award for Young Concert Artists 2008 leading to engagements for music societies and orchestras in the 2008/09 season including Brahms concerto in June 2009.
-A versatile chamber music player, Sara Deborah performs recitals throughout Europe in the Duo Timossi with her husband, and appearances with her string quartet Chiaroscuro and Ensemble Amaranthos have included the Wigmore Hall, Aldeburgh Music and York Early Music Festival.
+As a soloist she has performed at the Wiener Konzerthaus, St James Piccadilly and various European festivals, and been broadcast by Bayerischer Rundfunk in Germany.
+A prize winner at several German and British competitions she won a Philip & Dorothy Green Award for Young Concert Artists 2008 leading to engagements for several music societies and orchestras in the 2008/09 season including the Brahms concerto in June 2009.
+A versatile chamber music player, Sara Deborah performs recitals throughout Europe as half of the Duo Timossi with her husband, and appearances with her string quartet Chiaroscuro and Ensemble Amaranthos have included the Wigmore Hall, Aldeburgh Music and York Early Music Festival.
 She regularly works with the UK’s leading baroque ensembles including the OAE, the Sixteen, Florilegium, La Serenissima and Dunedin Consort, and is a member of the 2008 European Union Baroque Orchestra.

 Performances with the Corinthian Chamber Orchestra